alexhsamuel/ora/sphinx/dates.rst

     >>> d.week_year, d.week, d.weekday
     (2016, 10, Weekday.Tue)

-These components are also accessible in the `parts` attribute, whose value can be unpacked to produce the ordinary date components, but which also has the other components as attributes.
+These components are also accessible in the `ymd` attribute, whose value can be unpacked to produce the ordinary date components.

-    >>> year, month, day = d.parts
+    >>> year, month, day = d.ymd
-    >>> d.parts.weekday
-    Weekday.Tue

 There's also a `ymdi` attribute, which contains the date parts encoded in an eight-digit decimal integer.